 An event that represents a single point location on a route at a specific measure.

 A feature in Pipeline Referencing that can be added to the redline feature class and can be used to communicate desired modifications to the LRS Network.
-Redline features can be edited via the Event Editor web application.
+Redline features can be edited using the ArcGIS Event Editor web app.

 A fixed location along a route that has a discrete measure value from which other locations are determined.

 A fixed distance from a referent; it can be positive or negative.

 Referent offset event

 An event whose location is modeled as being a specific distance along a route relative to another event on the route.

 A linear LRS feature.
-In Pipeline Referencing, a route is a run of a physical pipe or road where measure values are strictly increasing or decreasing monotonically.
-Routes are polyline features that contain M measures and are built on centerlines that are polyline features that do not contain M measures.
+In Pipeline Referencing, a route is a run of a physical pipe where measure values are strictly increasing or decreasing monotonically.
+Routes are polyline features that contain m-measures and are built on centerlines that are polyline features that do not contain m-measures.

 Reference points that are placed along the horizontal measurement of a route, centerline, or baseline at a regular interval.
 Station numbers increase from west to east or south to north based on the cardinal direction of the overall network.

 The fundamental system of measurement used by surveyors.
-For highway or pipeline projects, a starting reference station is first established, and all distances along the route centerline are measured from that point location.
+For highway or pipeline projects, a starting reference station is first established; then all distances along the route centerline are measured from that point location.
 Generally, the distance between two adjoining stations along a route is 100 feet.
 The first station located at the beginning of the baseline is 0+00 and the next station located 100 feet away from it is 1+00.
 Therefore, a station number of 10+34.05 depicts 1034.05 feet (10*100 + 34.05) away from the starting station.